-While they may look like any other pair of sneakers, the best shoes for running outside are specially designed to help you run at your very best while avoiding injury.
+While they may look like any other pair of sneakers, the best shoes for running outside are designed to help you run at your best while avoiding injury.
 This includes cushioning for shock absorption and proper stability control.

-Before you do anything else, figure out which kind of shoe is right for you.
 There are four main types of running shoes you’ll encounter:

 According to Runner’s World, normal pronation sees the foot roll inward about 15% and come in complete contact with the ground while supporting your body weight without an issue.
 This ensures proper shock absorption and gait while reducing the stress of impact.